appercept/Delphi-WebMocks/README.md

 WebMock := TWebMock.Create(8088);
 ```

-The use of `WebMock.BaseURL` property within your tests is to simplify
+The use of `WebMock.URLFor` function within your tests is to simplify
 constructing a valid URL.
+The `BaseURL` property contains a valid URL for the
+server root.

 ## Examples
 ### Stubbing